 Within IT administration, several account types that are not linked to any one person, but rather roles and groups within IT administration also need to be managed.

-Databases and data stores are pieces of compute that can be accessed or misconfigured non-person identities.
+Databases and data stores are pieces of compute that can be accessed or misconfigured by non-person identities.
 Cloud environments manage increasingly large volumes of heterogeneous data.
 This heterogeneity means that a single data store is usually not the best approach.
-Instead, it's often better to store different types of data in different data stores, each focused toward a specific workload or usage pattern.
-Selecting the right data store for your requirements is a key design decision.
+Instead, it’s often better to store different types of data in other data stores, each focused on a specific workload or usage pattern.
+Selecting the right data store for your requirements is a crucial design decision.
 There are literally hundreds of implementations to choose from among cloud service provider databases.
-Data stores are often categorized by how they structure data and the types of operations they support.
+Datastores are often categorized by structure data and the types of operations they support.

 Applications and scripts use privileged credentials — or secrets — to access private resources in cloud-native environments, containers, and other tools.
-These identities are often targeted by cybercriminals to access systems and databases and worm their way deeper into an enterprise’s architecture, increasing their likelihood of uncovering an organization’s crown jewels — their most critical assets.
+Cybercriminals often target these identities to access systems and databases and worm their way deeper into an enterprise’s architecture, increasing their likelihood of uncovering an organization’s crown jewels — their most critical assets.

 SDI is a computing infrastructure that acts independently without any people oversight or management.
-Containers and networks are often software-defined and have their own identities.
-SDI may include storage, compute, or networking components.
+Containers and networks are often software-defined and have their own identities, and SDI may include storage, compute, or networking components.

 A virtual machine (VM) is a resource that uses software to deploy apps and run programs.
 They are often used to test apps in sandboxed environments.
 VMs can be exploited by malicious actors and interact with a host operating system in a strategy called an escape attack.
 As such, you need to monitor these computing assets for changes and take steps to protect them.

-Due to the sheer volume of non-person identities that proliferate across an organization, it’s tough to manage related risk at scale.
+Due to the sheer volume of non-person identities that proliferate across an organization, managing related risk at scale is tough.
 An average enterprise may run 1,000 virtual machines or more at a time in virtualized environments and public clouds.
 They may also have thousands of connected devices and multiple SDI components spread across a global footprint.